Comic-Con 2020 is virtual: How and when to watch from home, and what to expect

 Comic-Con@Home will take place online from July 22-26, and unlike the real-world event, it's free.
 But like the actual event, there are expected to be over 350 panels featuring actors, writers and more famous names from the worlds of television, movies, gaming and comics.

 Comic-Con panels usually reveal long-awaited teasers, trailers and news tidbits from the entertainment world.
-The online panels should still boast some of that, although with so many movie delays due to the coronavirus outbreak, it's possible some films and shows won't be quite as far along as usual, and may not have previews ready to show yet.
+The online panels should still boast some of that, though with so many movie delays due to COVID-19, it's possible some films and shows won't be quite as far along as usual, and may not have previews ready to show yet.

 All the panels will be prerecorded, The Wrap reported on July 6, so there won't be live fan interaction with the panelists.
 Still, some shows, such as animated Netflix show The Dragon Prince, have invited fans to submit questions for their panels.